All Episodes

 Prosecutors appear to be in the final stages of deciding whether Andrew McCabe, the deputy FBI director under James Comey, super patriot himself.

-And uh let's see, uh, on the charge of lying to federal agents, according to interviews.
+And let's see, on the charge of lying to federal agents, according to interviews, that's from the New York Times.

-Yeah, CNN fake news just hired him.
+Yeah, CNN, fake news just hired him.

 And one guy in particular.